nvooi/dotfiles/README.md

 The process is split into two parts:

-- `install.sh`: Prepares the system by installing core dependencies (e.g. `git`, `vim`, `zsh`), cloning this repository, and calling the main setup script.
+- `bootstrap.sh`: Prepares the system by installing core dependencies (e.g. `git`, `vim`, `zsh`), cloning this repository, and calling the main setup script.
-- `setup.sh`: The main script that applies your environment configuration, including symlinks, shell setup, and editor configuration.
+- `install.sh`: The main script that applies your environment configuration, including symlinks, shell setup, and editor configuration.

 ---